TomKondat/TomKondat/README.md

 - 🎓 B.Sc. in Computer Science and graduate of Elevation's Fullstack Bootcamp <br>

-- 💼 All of my projects are available at [https://tom-portfolio-xsnf.onrender.com/](https://tom-portfolio-xsnf.onrender.com/)
+- 💼 All of my projects are available in my [Portfolio](https://tom-portfolio-xsnf.onrender.com/)

-- 📫 How to reach me: <a href="mailto:tomkondat5@gmail.com">tomkondat5@gmail.com</a>

 </p>